Munchappy/legal/TERMS_OF_SERVICE.md

 ## 6. Ordering

-### 6.1 Menu Accuracy
+### 6.1 Menu Accuracy and Price Parity

-All menu items, descriptions, photographs, ingredients, allergen information, and pricing displayed on the Platform are provided directly by the Restaurant and are the sole responsibility of the Restaurant.
-Munchappy does not independently verify, audit, or guarantee the accuracy, completeness, or timeliness of any menu information.
+All menu items, descriptions, photographs, ingredients, allergen information, and pricing displayed on the Platform are provided directly by the Restaurant.
+Munchappy does not set menu prices and is not the merchant of record for any food or beverage item.

+However, Munchappy makes one firm commitment on pricing: **the price you see on the Platform will always match the Restaurant's current in-person menu price for the same item.** Munchappy requires all participating Restaurants to maintain price parity between their Platform listings and their physical in-store menus as a condition of being on the Platform.
+You will never be charged more through Munchappy than you would pay walking into the Restaurant directly.

+If you believe a price listed on the Platform does not match the Restaurant's current in-person menu, we encourage you to report it to us at **support@munchappy.com** with the Restaurant name, the item in question, and the discrepancy you observed.
+Munchappy will investigate and, where a violation is confirmed, require the Restaurant to correct their listing immediately.

 ### 6.2 Item Availability